rokka-io/rokka-wordpress-plugin/README.md

     $ scripts/phpcodesniffer.sh

-Correct the errors the sniffer has found prior to commiting.
+Fix the errors in prior to commit.
 Commit when fixed, so the build will pass on Github.